realworldocaml/book/en/interfacing-with-C.md

 When there isn't enough memory available to satisfy an allocation request from the allocated heap blocks, the runtime system invokes the *garbage collector* (or GC).
-An OCaml program does not explicitly free a heap block when it is done with it, and the GC must determine which heap blocks are "alive" and which heap blocks are *dead*, i.e. no longer in use.
+An OCaml program does not explicitly free a heap block when it is done with it, and the GC must determine which heap blocks are *alive* and which heap blocks are *dead*, i.e. no longer in use.
 Dead blocks are collected and their memory made available for re-use by the application.